NexMaker-Fab/2023zjudem-7DE/docs/FinalProject/FinalProject.md

 ### PURPOSE OF THE PROJECT

-To design a smart waste separator bin that would help contribute to alleviating the waste in many African areas and ensuring a proper channel of waste disposal and reuse/ recycling of waste without causing further harm to the environment.
-Many waste items such as plastic and metal can be reused or repurposed if they are separated from the rest of the garbage.
-However, manual sorting of waste is tedious, time-consuming, and inefficient.
-That is why we have developed an Arduino-based trash separation project that can automatically sort plastic and metal waste using sensors and actuators.
-Moreover, our project can also detect when the trash bin is full and alert the user or the waste management service.
+One of the most significant environmental concerns we face today is the correct disposal and recycling of waste products.
+Many trash goods, such as plastic and metal, may be reused or repurposed if kept distinct from other debris.
+However, manual garbage sorting is unpleasant, time-consuming, and inefficient.
+That is why we created an Arduino-based garbage separation project that sorts plastic and metal debris using sensors and actuators.
+Furthermore, our solution can detect when the garbage bin is full and notify the user or a waste management provider.
+In this paper, we will detail the Arduino trash separation project's design, implementation, and testing, as well as its potential benefits and limits.

 <h2>Project goal</h2>

-- The waste separator bin;
+- [x] The waste separator bin.

-- Act as a groundbreaking waste management solution
+- [x] Act as a groundbreaking waste management solution.

-- Simplifies garbage sorting with advanced sensors and algorithms
+- [x] Simplifies garbage sorting with advanced sensors and algorithms.
-- Reduces the need for multiple bins by incorporating separate chambers for different waste materials
+- [x] Reduces the need for multiple bins by incorporating separate chambers for different waste materials.
-- Saves time and effort by automatically sorting items like plastic bags, metal items
+- [x] Saves time and effort by automatically sorting items like plastic bags, metal items.
-- Enhances aesthetics with a modern and stylish design
+- [ ] Enhances aesthetics with a modern and stylish design.
-- Features a hand motion sensor for automatic lid opening upon approach
+- [ ] Features a hand motion sensor for automatic lid opening upon approach.
-- Alerts users when chambers are full and need emptying
+- [ ] Alerts users when chambers are full and need emptying.

 ### TARGETED SDGs